IATI/IATI-Developer-Documentation/ssot/proposal.rst

 -  duplicate - for duplicate issues - only one of the issues should be tagged with this, and closed

-Custom labels - these should be added

--  Activity XML - for issues relating to the activity xml
--  Organisation XML - for issues relating to the organisation xml

-    TODO: Decide if these custom labels make sense, then add them to all SSOT repositories.

 Issues in correct repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~